Tenured and Tenure-Track Faculty Renewal, Promotion and Tenure InformationLecturer promotion

 The authoritative text for faculty is the Faculty Handbook.
-The Handbook spells out university-wide guidelines for mid-probationary review, tenure and promotion and promotion to professor, and also contains policies for Post-Tenure Review.
+The Handbook spells out university-wide guidelines for renewal (mid-probationary review), tenure with promotion, and promotion to professor, and also contains policies for Post-Tenure Review.
 The College follows the guidelines and policies found in Section B4: Faculty Reviews.

 Questions concerning the review process that cannot be answered by the Department Chair should be referred to Philip Ganderton, Senior Associate Dean.

 The College follows the RPT Guidelines issued by the Provost each year.

 Each department will have performance standards reflective of expectations in the discipline.
 These standards are made available to new faculty at the time of appointment.
 The Chair’s responsibility is to help the candidate develop the file, to follow department and university procedures for conducting reviews, to accurately summarize the results of the departmental review, and finally, to provide her/his own evaluation and recommendation on each case.
 In the case of a negative finding at any level, the candidate has an opportunity for appeal.
 Consult the Faculty Handbook Appeal Process for more information.